Travel to Laos: Here you will find Asia's most beautiful city is written by Camilla Kornerup.

 Slowboat on the Mekong

-A good way to immerse yourself in the relaxed way of life of the Lao people is to take a 'slowboat' down the Mekong River.
-You must definitely experience that on a trip to Laos.
-Set aside a few days for it and let the green and mountainous landscape slide onto the retina.
+A good way to immerse yourself in the relaxed lifestyle of the Lao people is by taking a slow boat down the Mekong River.
+It's an experience you should definitely have on a trip to Laos.
+Set aside a few days for it and let the green, mountainous landscape slide into your retina.

 The Mekong is just one of many rivers in Laos.
-The country invites you to travel by river, as the roads are often bad.
-At the same time, you see a lot of the country's fantastic landscape, through which the rivers meander.
+The country invites you to travel by river, as the roads are often in poor condition.
+At the same time, you get to see a large part of the country's fantastic landscape, which the rivers meander through.
 Especially in the northern part of the country there is dense jungle and forested mountains.

-In several places, the most beautiful limestone cliffs rise vertically from the rice fields, just like in Vietnam and the south China.
+In several places, the most beautiful limestone cliffs rise vertically from the rice fields, just as you see in other Asian countries, including Vietnam and the south China.

-I traveled along the Mekong from Luang Prabang in the north up towards the border Thailand.
-The boats are passenger boats, so along the way they dock in many small remote villages.
-In this way, you also get an insight into life in 'Outskirts of Laos'.
+I traveled along the Mekong from Luang Prabang in the north and up to the border with Thailand.
+The boats are passenger boats, and along the way they dock in many small remote villages.
+That way you also get an insight into life in 'Udkants-Laos'.
 There were probably 15-20 of us on board, and there was plenty of room to enjoy the view.

-Along the way, you meet cargo boats and fishermen and see how the locals clear and cultivate the land.
-It is right down to the river bank with corn, sugar cane and vegetables.
-Many of the country's ethnic minorities live on these edges.
-They live a life partly isolated from the rest of the Laotian community in the cities.
+Along the way, you will encounter cargo boats and fishermen and see how the locals clear and cultivate the land right down to the riverbank with corn, sugarcane and vegetables.
+Many of the country's ethnic minorities live on these shores.
+They live a life partially isolated from the rest of Lao society in the cities.

-Opinions are divided as to how many different minorities exist in the country, but the number is probably around 50.
-Some have always lived in Laos, while others have immigrated over recent centuries due to war and political persecution in their original homelands in China og Tibet.
+There are divided opinions about how many different minorities exist in the country, but the number is probably around 50.
+Some have always lived in Laos, while others have immigrated in recent centuries due to war and political persecution in their original homelands in China og Tibet.

 These people live in small villages, speak their own languages and exchange goods with others through barter.